-Take your time and give yourself space to come to terms with the loss, try to keep some sense of routine.
+- Take your time and give yourself space to come to terms with the loss

-It’s a good time to look after one’s physical health, eating healthy food, trying to get some regular exercise, getting enough sleep and avoiding overuse of alcohol.
+- Look after your physical health, eat healthy food, try to do regular exercise, get enough sleep and avoid overuse of alcohol

 When you are feeling more up to it, you may need to begin settling personal affairs.